 Playmaking: There are few better playmakers in the world than Kucherov.
 His vision and touch are sublime, and he’s phenomenal at looking off defenders to carve out passing lanes in scoring areas.
 He’s equally adept at delivering long bombs and feathery saucer passes.
-He’s supremely talented in both his forehand and backhand.
+Moreover, he’s supremely talented on both his forehand and backhand.

-Shot: To complement his passing arsenal, Kucherov boasts a great shot.
+Shot: To complement his passing arsenal, Kucherov boasts a tremendous shot.
 He can consistently find the top corner and is deadly with his wrister and one-timer.
-The latter is lethal on the power play when Tampa Bay can effortlessly work through several viable threats.
+The latter is particularly lethal on the power play when Tampa Bay can effortlessly work through a number of viable threats.

 Creativity: This is his most distinctive trait.
-Kucherov will try dekes and passes that no one else would, evidenced by his signature no-move breakaway attempts.
+Kucherov is willing to try dekes and passes that no one else would, as evidenced by his signature no-move breakaway attempts.
 His unconventional, unpredictable approach to offense makes him one of the toughest covers in the NHL.

-Careless: Kucherov can generate offense without breaking a sweat.
-Leading to stretches of lethargic, mind-boggling hockey.
-He’ll commit a string of hopeless giveaways or will stop skating entirely as the action passes him.
-If he were dialed in more consistently, he would be the single most dangerous offensive weapon in the world.
+Carelessness: Kucherov’s ability to generate offense without breaking a sweat occasionally leads to stretches of lethargic, mind-boggling hockey.
+He’ll commit a string of hopeless giveaways or will stop skating entirely as the action passes him by.
+If he was dialed in more consistently, he would be the single most dangerous offensive weapon in the world.